Susan McCabe: Poetry

 McCabe is the author of several books of poetry, most recently Descartes' Nightmare.

 Scholarly work

+McCabe's first book, Elizabeth Bishop, Her Poetics of Loss (Penn State Press, 1994), was called by poet Donald Revell "the first book to present Bishop's poetry as a successful entirety, a coherent, humane, and progressive enterprise".

-From 2005-2006 Susan McCabe was the president of the Modernist Studies Association.
-Focusing particularly on Modernist poetry, McCabe's most recent book of criticism is Cinematic Modernism: Modern Poetry & Film (Cambridge University, 2005), out in paperback in 2009.
-Her critical literary biography H.D. and Bryher: A modernist love story will be out from Oxford University Press in 2018.
+From 2005-2006 McCabe was the president of the Modernist Studies Association.
+Focussing particularly on Modernist poetry, McCabe's most recent book of criticism is Cinematic Modernism: Modern Poetry & Film (Cambridge University, 2005), out in paperback in 2009.

+Her critical literary biography H.D. and Bryher: A modernist love story was published by Oxford University Press in 2021.

-She has published many reviews and articles ranging on topics of Hitchcock, Telephonics, Stein, and other 20th century figures or cultural movements.
+She has published many reviews, most recently on Brenda Hillman (Colorado Review), which followed a series of "eco-relations" reviews published by the Los Angeles Book Review in 2021 and 2022.
+She has written many articles on the topics of Hitchcock, Stein, and other 20th century figures or cultural movements.

-Her first book of poems, Swirl (2003), was nominated for a Lambda Award.
-She won the Agha Shahid Ali Award for Descartes' NIghmare in 2007, selected by Cole Swensen, and published by Utalh University Press in 2008.
-She is working on a book of poems about the tense interface between humans, cyborgs, machines as we inhabit what she calls the "bi-centurian" perspective.
+Her first book of poems, Swirl (2003), was nominated for a Lambda Literary Award.
+She won the Agha Shahid Ali Award for Descartes' Nightmare in 2007, selected by Cole Swensen, and published by Utalh University Press in 2008.